harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/black-duck-hub-scanner-reference.md

 ---
-title: Black Duck Open Hub scanner reference
+title: Black Duck Hub scanner reference
 description: Image and repository scans with Black Duck Open Hub scanner
 sidebar_position: 60
 ---

-You can scan your container images using [Black Duck Open Hub](https://github.com/aquasecurity/trivy), a comprehensive and versatile open-source scanner.
+You can scan your container images using Black Duck Hub, a comprehensive and versatile open-source scanner.

 ## Before you begin